Why I Removed Environment Guards from Analytics Script Injection

 Events fire the same way in every environment.
 The only difference is where they land.

-We also added a simple opt-out mechanism using window['ga-disable-' + measurementId] for users who want to block tracking—something we couldn’t easily test before because GA wasn’t loading at all outside production.
+I also added a simple opt-out mechanism using window['ga-disable-' + measurementId] for users who want to block tracking—something I couldn’t easily test before because GA wasn’t loading at all outside production.

 The fix seemed small, but the impact was outsized.